 What Do You Learn in a Medical Assisting Program?

-Vocational school medical assisting programs are designed for students that have a passion for medicine.
+Medical assisting training through a vocational school is designed for students that have a passion for medicine.
 The curriculum covers everything you need to know to be successful in an entry-level position.
 As a medical assisting student, you’ll learn about:

 Doctors speak a special language, but it’s surprisingly easy to understand once you know how terms are constructed.
 It consists of combinations of prefixes, suffixes, and root words, and you’ll learn how to decipher what they mean by breaking them down into smaller parts.